 - Pension Policy Spousal Bypass Trusts: This is a useful way of providing for your spouse to enjoy any death in service benefits that you may be entitled to but without the proceeds forming part of their estate.

 - Charitable Trusts: you might want to raise funds for a particular cause, or to donate money to set up a new charity.
 We can set up a charitable trust for that purpose.
 This will ensure that the charity receives all the tax breaks that are available so that the money you raise or donate can go to the charity’s causes.
 You can also take advantage of the income tax reliefs.

-There are other types of trusts for other purposes.
-You can check with Remi what type of trust best achieves what you want in a tax-effective way.
+There are other types of trusts for other purposes but that’s why Remi is there to guide you.
+She will help you choose the type of trust that best achieves what you want but in a tax-effective way.

 If you’re wondering whether a family trust will be helpful for your estate, why don’t you book a FREE 30-minute strategy session with Remi Aiyela so that she can understand your own personal circumstances.
 By booking your strategy session now, you can start taking the first steps towards setting up your family trust, either on a stand-alone basis or as part of your Wealth Succession Plan.

 With the Strategy Session, Remi is ready to share lots of information and tips so you start saving inheritance tax immediately, plus, if you choose the Wealth Succession Plan, you will get an exclusive offer, where you will be given the opportunity to lock in nearly 65% of discounts from her usual fees.

 There’s absolutely nothing to lose and everything to gain.